SiegeEngineers/aoe2map/README.md

 ## Changelog

+### 18.12.4

+- The api url for collections has been changed from `api/collection/<uuid>/maps` to `api/collection/<uuid>`.
+- `api/collection/<uuid>/maps` is deprecated and will be removed in 2019.
+- The api url for collections now returns the collection's metadata next to the maps.
+- The tag names are now escaped in json output to prevent injection of custom html by users.

 ### 18.12.3

 Added the `collections` field to maps in the api.
 It lists the ids of all collections that contain the map.